 Axel Sdn Bhd, a lessee, leased a generator from Enlist Leasing Sdn Bhd and it is financed by CIMB Bank.
 The lease contract is for 7 years which began before the implementation date.
-Axel failed to make payments for 4 months beginning April - July 2012 where GST amounts to RM 2,000 (RM400/month) If the Implementation date for GST is 1/7/2012, Enlist can made a claim for a relief for bad debts of RM400 (July 2012) in the month of February 2013.
+Axel failed to make payments for 4 months beginning January - April 2015 where GST amounts to RM 2,000 (RM400/month)

+With the implementation date for GST on 1/4/2015, Enlist can made a claim for a relief for bad debts of RM400 (April 2015) in the month of

+November 2015.
 However, if the unpaid monthly payments are subsequently collected by Enlist, he will have to account the RM400 as output tax.

-3.13.
 Input Tax Credit (ITC)

-If a lessor is making both taxable supply and exempt supply, he is entitled to claim input tax incurred on input that are directly attributable to taxable supply.
+19. If a lessor is making both taxable supply and exempt supply, he is entitled to claim input tax incurred on input that are directly attributable to taxable supply.
 For the residual inputs such as electricity and insurance premium, he can claim ITC based on the apportionment rules.
 Please refer to the General Guide on Input Tax Credit.

-3.14.
 Leasing and Designated Area (DA)